loechel/praesentationen/plone-and-python-community.rst

 .. container:: overlay centered

-    But is a boring System interesting?
+    But is a boring system interesting?

 .. note::

-    But is a boring System interesting?
+    But is a boring system interesting?

     Essentially is it attractive to be involved and to attract new users and developers